Felice. Bedford, University of Arizona

 Flora Allalouf, circa 1922, NYC

 I have investigated ancestry for several branches of my family.
-The research started in December 1999 when I sent for records from the Mount Loretto Home for Boys in Staten Island, N.Y. for my father's stay there after he was orphaned.
+The research started in December 1999 when I sent for my father’s records from the Mount Loretto Home for Boys in Staten Island, N.Y.
+He was sent there after he was orphaned at age 13.
+He later became the Chief Detective Investigator for the District Attorney’s office in Brooklyn, NY, but I digress.
 Previously, we did not have any information on that side of the family.
 On my mother's side, starting points were what my mother remembered and information contained in a sprial-bound notebook.
-The notebook was from when I was about 11 years old and entered answers to questions I asked my beloved mother's mother, an immigrant from Salonica.
-That side of the family was never thrilled with discussing the past.
+The notebook was from when I was 11 years old and entered answers to questions I asked my beloved mother's mother, an immigrant from Salonica who spoke 7 languages.
+She was never thrilled about discussing the past – in any language.

-Information has come from birth, death, and marriage certificates, citizenship applications, social security applications, ships passengers' lists, census records and so on.
-I have discovered and contacted more than a dozen cousins.
-For information on any of these nine branches, firstname.lastname@example.org .
-I also have particular interests in genetic genealogy and medical genealogy and am happy to discuss the issues.
+Information came from birth, death, and marriage certificates, citizenship applications, social security applications, ships passengers' lists, census records, newspapers, burial records, and libraries.
+I have discovered and contacted more than a dozen cousins throughout the world.

-There's also an Italian Genealogical group (good info for New York of any ethnicity), obitsarchive (though it costs $3.50 to read an obit), cemetery search for select cemeteries, New York State archives, California death records, the Mormon site (www.lds.org, good for England, South America, especially baptism records), the rootsweb site (good for free SSDI searches) and many others.
+There's also an Italian Genealogical group (good info for New York of any ethnicity), obitsarchive (though it costs a few bucks to read an obit), the Mormon site (www.lds.org, good for England, South America, especially baptism records), the rootsweb site (good for free SSDI searches) and many others.